Senior doctors employed by ACC to strike over contract negotiations

 "It's only the second time in memory that senior doctors anywhere in New Zealand have had to resort to strike action in order to be taken seriously, and it's extraordinary that it's come to this," he said.

-Members had voted for a series of rolling stoppages for four hours at a time on a different day each week, for five weeks starting from July 17.
+The 39 members had agreed on a series of rolling stoppages for four hours at a time on a different day each week, for five weeks starting from July 17.

 Woods said they wanted a redundancy agreement that matched what other ACC employees were eligible for, a simple statement about the importance of staff wellbeing included in the collective agreement and a 1 per cent per year salary increase.